nixworks/public/news/2010/11/2/README.md

 ##### California
 ### [California voters reject a proposition that would have suspended indefinitely the operation of that state's cap-and-trade bill, Global Warming Solutions Act of 2006, known as "AB 32". ](/news/2010/11/2/california-voters-reject-a-proposition-that-would-have-suspended-indefinitely-the-operation-of-that-state-s-cap-and-trade-bill-global-warmi.md)
-_Context: California, Global Warming Solutions Act of 2006_
+_Context: Global Warming Solutions Act of 2006, California_

 ##### Tropical Storm Tomas
 ### [At least 14 people are killed as Tropical Storm Tomas passes over Saint Lucia. ](/news/2010/11/2/at-least-14-people-are-killed-as-tropical-storm-tomas-passes-over-saint-lucia.md)
 At least 14 people are now known to have died on the Caribbean island of St Lucia after a hurricane triggered landslides, officials say.

-##### flash floods in Thailand
+##### Flash floods in Thailand
 ### [Thousands of people are stranded amid flash floods in Thailand. ](/news/2010/11/2/thousands-of-people-are-stranded-amid-flash-floods-in-thailand.md)
 _Context: flash floods in Thailand_

 ##### Tarapur
 ### [17 people are killed and three others injured when a truck carrying them overturned at Tarapur talukav near Indranaj in India.
 The truck was on its way from Surat to Bhavnagar. ](/news/2010/11/2/17-people-are-killed-and-three-others-injured-when-a-truck-carrying-them-overturned-at-tarapur-talukav-near-indranaj-in-india-the-truck-was.md)
-_Context: Indranaj, India, Bhavnagar, Surat, Tarapur_
+_Context: Tarapur, Bhavnagar, Surat, India, Indranaj_

 ##### Mounts Merapi
 ### [Continuing eruptions of Mount Merapi in Java, Indonesia, lead to cancellation of flights to the nearby city of Yogyakarta. ](/news/2010/11/2/continuing-eruptions-of-mount-merapi-in-java-indonesia-lead-to-cancellation-of-flights-to-the-nearby-city-of-yogyakarta.md)
-_Context: Indonesia, Java, Mounts Merapi, Yogyakarta_
+_Context: Yogyakarta, Mounts Merapi, Java, Indonesia_

 ##### Venezuelan President
 ### [President of Venezuela Hugo Chvez welcomes President of Colombia Juan Manuel Santos to Caracas. ](/news/2010/11/2/president-of-venezuela-hugo-chavez-welcomes-president-of-colombia-juan-manuel-santos-to-caracas.md)
-_Context: Hugo Chvez, Colombian President, Juan Manuel Santos, Venezuela, Venezuelan President, Caracas, Colombia_
+_Context: Venezuelan President, Colombian President, Caracas, Hugo Chvez, Colombia, Venezuela, Juan Manuel Santos_

 ##### Taiwan
 ### [A senior military intelligence officer is arrested in Taiwan for being a double agent for China. ](/news/2010/11/2/a-senior-military-intelligence-officer-is-arrested-in-taiwan-for-being-a-double-agent-for-china.md)
-_Context: Taiwan, double agent, China_
+_Context: double agent, China, Taiwan_

 ##### Japan
 ### [Japan temporarily recalls its ambassador to Russia amid a dispute over a visit by President Dmitry Medvedev to the Kuril Islands. ](/news/2010/11/2/japan-temporarily-recalls-its-ambassador-to-russia-amid-a-dispute-over-a-visit-by-president-dmitry-medvedev-to-the-kuril-islands.md)